reactjs/react.dev/content/docs/static-type-checking.md

 permalink: docs/static-type-checking.html
 ---

 Static type checkers like [Flow](https://flow.org/) and [TypeScript](https://www.typescriptlang.org/) identify certain types of problems before you even run your code.
 They can also improve developer workflow by adding features like auto-completion.
-For this reason, we recommend using Flow or TypeScript instead of `PropTypes` for larger code bases.
+For this reason, we recommend using Flow or TypeScript instead of `PropTypes` for larger codebases.

 ## Flow {#flow}